Theater Review

 enthusiastically received hip hop version of

-Shakespeare’s, “Macbeth” (which will be reprised later
+Shakespeare’s, “Macbeth” (which will be reprised

 this year) and the current Mama’s Letters clearly